The formal theory of relative monads: Virtual equipments

 \begin{definition}[{\cite[Definition~5.1]{cruttwell2010unified}}] A 2-cell

 in a \vdc{} is \emph{opcartesian} if any 2-cell

 factors uniquely therethrough:

-In this case, we call $q$ the \emph{(loose-) composite} $q_1 \odot \cdots \odot q_m$ of $q_1, \ldots, q_m$ (note that we write composites in nondiagrammatic order).
+In this case, we call $q$ the \emph{(loose-) composite} $q_1 \odot \cdots \odot q_m$ of $q_1, \ldots, q_m$ (note that we write composites in the same order they appear in our string diagrams).
 To aid readability, we shall often elide the distinction between $\phi$ and $\check\phi$.
 In string diagrammatic notation, we denote the opcartesian 2-cell above by horizontal conjunction.

-We denote by $\phi_1, \ldots, \phi_m$ a 2-cell of the following form, assuming the composite exists.
+We denote by $\phi_1, \ldots, \phi_m$ a 2-cell of the following form (assuming the composite $q_1 \odot \cdots \odot q_m$ exists).

 When $m = 0$, we call $q \colon A \lto A$ the \emph{loose-identity} and denote it by $A(1, 1)$, or simply by $=\!\!\!|\!\!\!=$ in pasting diagrams.
 Identity loose-cells are implicit in string diagrams.